Neurotech-HQ/heyoo/README.md

 ## Getting started

-To get started with **heyoo**, you have to firstly install the libary either directly or using *pip*.
+To get started with **heyoo**, you have to firstly install the library either directly or using *pip*.

 ### Building from source